mustass/identifiable-latent-metric-space/README.md

-#Identifying metric structures of deep latent variable models"
+# Identifying metric structures of deep latent variable models

 This repository contains the official implementation of the paper:
 **[Identifying metric structures of deep latent variable models](https://arxiv.org/abs/2502.13757)**